-So much of this information is identical between the /2 and /5 that it can’t really be separated.
+So much of this information is identical between the /2 and /5 that it can’t be separated.

 Castings and levers

 Sometimes the casting resists going over a 22 mm bar.
 I use a flat blade screwdriver, as a wedge, to slightly open up the “pinch” part of the casting.
-Don’t try this in order to fit it on a 7/8″ bar.
+Don’t try this to fit it on a 7/8″ bar.

-I will describe perfectly adjusted castings.
+I will describe correctly adjusted castings.
 If you draw a line from your shoulder and through the handlebar, it should also go through the lever.
 Another way of saying it is that the levers must be pulled directly towards your shoulders.
 Pulling “down” or “up” is making your body work harder.

 Your arm and extended fingers on the lever should look about like this in Photo #2.
-It should be a straight line from your shoulder, to your elbow, wrist and the lever.
+It should be a straight line from your shoulder to your elbow, wrist, and the lever.

 The lever ends can be filed down to get rid of minor road rash.
 Magura levers are mounted with a very thin wave washer to reduce vibration.
 The washer can go on the top or bottom of the lever.
 The wave washer part number was supplied by Roy Rowlett and is 32 72 1 230 071.
 It fits in between the control casting and the lever.
-A lever with the ball end, finger grooves and washer can be seen here.
+A lever with the ball end, finger grooves, and washer can be seen here.
 The levers have changed slightly over the years.
 Before 1965 the levers were pointed at the end and no finger grooves.
 In 1965 BMW introduced finger grooves and a ball end for safety.
 In 1978, I think, they changed the line to have a “dog leg” and no finger grooves, for more comfort.
 The lever needs to be lubricated from time to time.
 A drop of oil from the dipstick is enough.

 A variety of castings have been used over the years.
-Some have a hole for a mirror and some are plain.
+Some have a hole for a mirror, and some are plain.
 The clutch side mirror hole is a left-hand thread.
 That way, the wind pressure tends to keep it tight.
 The throttle side has a right-hand thread.